azouaoui-med/react-pro-sidebar/README.md

 </ProSidebar>;
 ```

-If you are using sass then you can import the styles directly into your scss file
+If you are using sass then you can import the `styles.scss` directly into your scss file

 ```scss
 @import '../node_modules/react-pro-sidebar/dist/scss/styles.scss';